How to Apply

 - Information release form

 Applicants will receive an email confirmation when their completed application has been received.
-Students will be notified of their admission status by mid-February.

 The online application is required in order for a student to be considered for admission to Mississippi Governor's School.
 It must be completed in its entirety BY THE STUDENT who is applying, and must be digitally signed by the student AND by a parent/guardian.